 Additionally, we ask that you use the sharing buttons at the bottom of this post to spread the word about how to spot a catfish!

-The bottom line here, ladies, is to not send any money to any online love interests, under any circumstances.
+The bottom line here, ladies and gentlemen, is to not send any money to any online love interests, under any circumstances.
 You worked hard for your money and a catfish is undeserving of even one penny.

 So, use those dating apps to look for online love.
 But do so while keeping your eyes open to the telltale signs of catfish in the dating pond.